Military duty leave

 - Shared leave

-If you do not remain in pay status for at least eight hours in a month, you will need to self-pay for that month (in other words, pay both your and the University’s portion) to keep your health insurance coverage active.
+If you do not remain in pay status for at least eight hours in a calendar month, you will need to self-pay for that month (in other words, pay both your and the University’s portion) to keep your health insurance coverage active.
+For continuation of benefits, it is encouraged that employees apply paid time off on the first work day of the month.

-For more information on benefits continuation, contact the Benefits office.
+For more information on benefits continuation, contact the Integrated Service Center.

 Return to work

-When you return from military duty leave, you are eligible to receive all the rights and benefits that you would have received if you had never taken leave (such as pay increases, seniority, and annual leave accrual rate).
+When you return from military duty leave, you are eligible to receive all the rights and benefits that you would have received if you had never been absent, such as pay increases, seniority, and vacation accrual rate.

-Additionally, time spent on military duty leave is considered time worked for determining FMLA eligibility and completion of a probationary or trial service period.
+Additionally, absences for military duty is considered time worked for determining FMLA eligibility, layoff seniority, and completion of a probationary or trial service period.

 Prior to returning to work, you will need to notify your supervisor of your intent to return and provide a copy of your discharge documentation.
 The documentation should include: